- Send with Email

 Objectives - Why this project and for whom?

-The FRA survey will fill the gap by interviewing 40,000 women across the 27 EU Member States - and the candidate country Croatia - collecting data on the extent, frequency and severity of violence against women in the EU, including data on women's access to and experience of police, healthcare and victim support services.
-The survey results will provide much-needed, nuanced evidence for policy makers, practitioners and NGOs at the EU and national level for the development of policies and other measures to combat violence against women.
-The results will also enable comparisons of the extent of violence against women in different Member States and Croatia.
+FRA's survey filled the gap by interviewing 42,000 women across the 28 EU Member States, collecting data on the extent, frequency and severity of violence against women in the EU, including data on women's access to and experience of police, healthcare and victim support services.
+The survey results provided much-needed, nuanced evidence for policy makers, practitioners and NGOs at the EU and national level for the development of policies and other measures to combat violence against women.
+The results also enable comparisons of the extent of violence against women in different Member States.

 Details - What does the project involve?

-The survey will involve standardised face-to-face interviews with about 1,500 women in each country.
-The women will be randomly selected from the general population.
-The interviews will cover women's ‘everyday' experiences of violence - including physical, sexual and psychological violence, harassment and stalking by current and former partners, and non-partners.
-The survey will also look at experiences of violence in childhood in order to create a comprehensive picture of women's experiences of violence during their lifetime.
+The survey involved standardised face-to-face interviews with about 1,500 women in each country.
+The women were randomly selected from the general population.
+The interviews covered women's ‘everyday' experiences of violence - including physical, sexual and psychological violence, harassment and stalking by current and former partners, and non-partners.
+The survey also looked at experiences of violence in childhood in order to create a comprehensive picture of women's experiences of violence during their lifetime.

-In particular, the survey asks women about experiences of violence in different settings, such as the home or workplace, how often they experienced violence, and about the physical, emotional and psychological consequences of this violence.
-It will take into account new communication technologies, such as mobile phones and/or the internet, which can be used as tools in committing acts of violence.
+In particular, the survey asked women about experiences of violence in different settings, such as the home or workplace, how often they experienced violence, and about the physical, emotional and psychological consequences of this violence.
+It took into account new communication technologies, such as mobile phones and/or the internet, which can be used as tools in commiting acts of violence.
 Women who have been victims of violence will also be asked whether they contacted different types of services (e.g. police, healthcare and victim support services), and how they experienced the help they received.

-Given the variety of forms of violence against women and the inherent limitations of any particular research, it is important to acknowledge that the survey will not be able to measure all types of violence against women.
+Given the variety of forms of violence against women and the inherent limitations of any particular research, it is important to acknowledge that the survey did not measure all types of violence against women.
 For example, relatively rare forms of violence or those which mainly affect specific groups of women - such as trafficking in women and girls or female genital mutilation - cannot be reliably captured in a survey of the general population.
-However, the survey will collect anonymous background information on the respondents so that the data can be broken down and analysed by characteristics such as age, origin, educational level and employment status.
+However, the survey collected anonymous background information on the respondents so that the data can be broken down and analysed by characteristics such as age, origin, educational level and employment status.

 In 2010-2011, preparation for the survey involved several meetings with key stakeholders and survey experts - such as frontline practitioners working with female victims, government experts, academics and international organisations, including the European Institute for Gender Equality (EIGE).
 A pre-test project in six EU Member States - Finland, Germany, Hungary, Italy, Poland and Spain - was undertaken to test the survey questions.
-The full-scale survey in the EU27 and Croatia will be undertaken in 2011-2012, and the first survey results will be presented in 2014.
+The full-scale survey was carried out across the EU from March to September 2012, and the survey results were presented in March 2014.

 Innovation - What's 'new' about the project?

-For the first time comparable data on women's experiences of violence will be available for use by policy makers and practitioners in all 27 EU Member States and Croatia.
+For the first time comparable data on women's experiences of violence was made available for use by policy makers and practitioners in all EU Member States.
 Existing national studies are usually not comparable with information collected in other states, and many of the studies' results are out of date.
-Comparable data will highlight concrete differences that policy makers can then tackle.
+Comparable data highlighted concrete differences that policy makers can then tackle.
 For example, estimates of the total number of cases of violence, the needs of victims and their perceptions of the quality of the help received may prompt reassessments of the resources available at governmental and non-governmental victim support services.

 Outputs - What will the project deliver?

-The results of the project will be presented in 2014, through a range of different products and channels, in order to inform FRA stakeholders and the general public about the outcomes of the full-scale survey in the EU27 and Croatia.
-Deliverables will be targeted to address the needs of specific user groups.
+The results of the project were presented in March 2014, through a range of different products and channels, in order to inform FRA stakeholders and the general public about the outcomes of the full-scale survey in the EU28.
+Deliverables were targeted to address the needs of specific user groups.